 It’s also worth noting that Amazon is very tough on sellers when they receive customer complaints.
 The consumer knows that the outcome is likely to be in their favour and not the sellers, giving them further confidence to shop with Amazon.

 As you have total control over your website, it also means you have a lack of support if anything goes wrong.
 Depending on whether or not your website developer offers technical support, you could be stuck if a technical issue occurs.

 In the survey, only 20% of respondents saw Amazon as a key marketplace, but then there were 40% who deem next-day delivery as their biggest long-term challenge – so they may change their mind about Amazon in the long run.
 Amazon Prime offers an excellent solution to this problem, and many ecommerce websites cannot match the delivery times that Amazon offers without having a specialist fulfilment partner.

 Both avenues present pros and cons as a main ecommerce channel, but what if they were combined to complement each other?
 Amazon not only helps to solve the next-day delivery issue, but it also gives ecommerce businesses a huge boost when it comes to mobile.

 Last year the number of purchases from mobile rose by 35.6%, and that figure is forecasted to keep rising.
 Amazon is already extremely mobile-efficient, with over 700 million active mobile users, and let’s not forget the Amazon app.

 With this in mind, you should think about using Amazon in conjunction with your own website.
 This will help with international reach, but will also allow you to remain in control of your own website.
-Amazon will give you the increase in sales without being detrimental to your customer acquisition, because your website takes care of that.
+Amazon will give you an increase in sales without being detrimental to your customer acquisition because your website takes care of that.